Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 The task force said implementing and embedding the IHRA definition of anti-Semitism into all processes is “essential for building trust between Jewish students and staff and their institutions.”

 Following the Hamas massacre of Israelis on October 7, 2023, anti-Semitism in Britain reached unprecedented levels.
 Demonstrations against Israel every week attracted tens of thousands of people.
 In its annual report, CST said it was the worst year since 1984 when it began keeping track of anti-Semitic incidents.
 The total for 2013, 4,103, was double that of 2022.
-In the period between October 7 and the end of the year alone, CST recorded more incidents than in any prior year.
+Between October 7 and the end of the year alone, CST recorded more incidents than in any prior year.
 Nearly one-third occurred online.
-A record high of 266 violent assualts occurred in 2023.
+A record high of 266 violent assaults occurred in 2023.

 Before the report was issued, the London police had committed to taking stronger action against hate crimes.
-In one instance, three people who displayed images of paragliders at a pro-Palestinian march in central London were arrested and found guilty with carrying or displaying an article to arouse reasonable suspicion that they are supporters of a banned organisation under the Terrorism Act.
+In one instance, three people who displayed images of paragliders at a pro-Palestinian march in central London were arrested and found guilty of carrying or displaying an article to arouse reasonable suspicion that they are supporters of a banned organization under the Terrorism Act.

 The government also pledged $8.8 million in increased funding over three years to address anti-Semitism in schools and universities.